 The primary aim of this study was to investigate whether the choice of tea type influences the food-safe pH range of kombucha, determining whether kombucha made from blue tea could be safely consumed compared to three other tea types (black tea, green tea, and red tea).
-This experiment sought to address the hypothesis of there being a substantial relationship between tea type and pH values by observing the pH of the four tea type bases fermented over 14 days.
+This experiment sought to address the hypothesis of there being a substantial relationship between tea fermented over 14 days.